appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Server-side-pagination-in-table.md

 <VideoEmbed host="youtube" videoId="9_uqwm4M4Yg" title="Server-side Pagination on Table" caption="Server-side Pagination on Table"/>

+This page shows you how to set up server-side pagination for Table and List widgets.
+Simply select the relevant tab and follow the step-by-step instructions outlined below:

 <Tabs>
   <TabItem value="Table" label=" Setup Server-Side Pagination on Table" default>
 This guide shows you how to set up server-side pagination on a Table widget, which allows you to manage and display large datasets within your application.
 It involves fetching and displaying only a portion of data from the server at a time, enhancing performance.